-The exceptions to the previous paragraphs criticism arise by use of the standard curve methods and the χ theory along with the disjoining pressure theory.
+The exceptions to the criticism in the previous paragraphs arise by use of the standard curve methods and the χ theory, along with the disjoining pressure theory.
 Presumably this applies to the NLDFT (non-local density functional theory) and the Monte Carlo technique.
 (Although there is usually agreement between NLDFT and Monte Carlo, this should not be surprising since they use the same classical assumptions.
-The real test is, " is there agreement to experiment?")
-It would really be hard to imagine that either one of these latter techniques would produce an anomaly, although the use of the BET precondition would invalidate this statement.
-In terms of normal practice, it is doubtful that instrumentations available today have multiplane analysis as a possibility.
+The real test is, Do NLDFT and Monte Carlo agree with experimental data?)
+It would be challenging to imagine that either one of these latter techniques would produce an anomaly, although the use of the BET precondition would invalidate this statement.
+In terms of normal practice, it is doubtful that any instrumentation available today has multiplane analysis as a possibility.

-In terms of theoretical developments, the analysis referred to a NLDFT analysis is now included in several of the instruments.
+In terms of theoretical developments, the analysis referred to as NLDFT analysis is now included in several of the instruments.
 This is quite handy since the calculations are, for most users of these instruments, confusing at best.
 The imbedded NLDFT along with the value for the surface area might yield the porosity correctly, especially in a comparison mode.
-However, the question for such "black box" analysis is, "Specifically, how does it work and what problems might crop up that yield incorrect answers, for a variety of systems?"
-An analogy that is relevant today is, "Would you be willing to drive a self-driving car (in 2019) if you had no idea what or where the brake peddle or the steering wheel is?"
+However, the question for such "black box" analysis is: "Specifically, how does it work and what problems might crop up that yield incorrect answers, for a variety of systems?"
+An analogy that is relevant today is: "Would you be willing to drive a self-driving car if you had no idea what or where the brake pedal or the steering wheel were?"
 For example, does NLDFT account for multiple energies of adsorption or a distribution of energies?
 Does it really use the disjoining pressure theory (or the χ theory, but using χ makes the DFT irrelevant) to calibrate?
-What combination of pore analysis is used and does it take into account the thermodynamic limits that are now well known?
+What combination of pore analysis is used, and does it take into account the thermodynamic limits that are now well known?

-Why the ESW and the χ theory are not included as an option in these instruments is puzzling, especially since the disjoining pressure theory has been to support the NLDFT calculations to determine a monolayer.
-ESW and χ theories, which can be demonstrated to be identical, are much simpler and more precise and versatile than NLDFT.
-Energy distributions and pore size distributions, such as it is, are easy to analyze.
+It is puzzling why ESW and the χ theory are not included as an option in these instruments, especially since the ESW has been used to support the NLDFT calculations to determine a monolayer.
+The ESW and χ theories, which can be demonstrated as identical, are much simpler and more precise and versatile than NLDFT.
+Energy distributions and pore size distributions, such as they are, are easy to analyze.
 The transformed χ plot is intuitive in interpretation once one knows what to look for.
-In most cases a simple χ plot and a calculator with In function is all that is needed for a complete analysis.
-For more sophisticated analysis, simply good data (necessary for all methods) and a computer program to take the first and second derivative of the χ plot is all that is needed.
+In most cases, a simple χ plot and a calculator with ln function are all that are needed for a complete analysis.
+For more sophisticated analysis, simply good data (necessary for all methods) and a computer program to take the first and second derivative of the χ plot are all that are needed.

-As the reader will find out, the χ theory and disjoining pressure theory have been demonstrated to be identical.
+As the reader will discover, the χ theory and disjoining pressure theory have been demonstrated as identical.
 This one theory has been derived from three different approaches:

-- from both classical mechanical and classical statistical mechanics (ASP theory) - from both perturbation and WKB approximations quantum mechanics (χ) - and from continuum mechanics of the liquid-solid surface and classical thermodynamics (disjoining pressure theory or ESW) with an assumed one monolayer potential decay constant.
+- both classical mechanical and classical statistical mechanics (ASP theory); - both perturbation and WKB approximations quantum mechanics (χ); and - continuum mechanics of the liquid-solid surface and classical thermodynamics (disjoining pressure theory or ESW) with an assumed one monolayer potential decay constant.

-From this point of view, it is well grounded theoretically.
-It does not resort to "sites" or equilibrium between "sites" or between "sites" that are on top of other adsorbate molecules (the primary Halsey criticism.)
+From this point of view, χ /ESW theory is well grounded theoretically.
+It neither resorts to "sites" or equilibrium between "sites," Nor does it depend upon "sites" that are on top of other adsorbate molecules (the primary Halsey criticism).